-During fiscal 2012, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$40,000, payable in cash or shares of our Common Stock at the election of the recipient; (b) an annual stock option grant, vesting ratably over three years, with a grant date fair value of \$45,000; (c) an annual retainer of \$20,000 for the independent chairman of our board of directors, payable in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$15,000 for the independent lead director and the chairman of the audit and finance committee of our board of directors, payable in cash or shares of Common Stock at the election of the recipient; and (e) an annual retainer of \$10,000 for each of the chairmen of the compensation committee and the nominating and corporate governance committee of our board of directors, payable in cash or shares of Common Stock at the election of the recipient.
+During fiscal 2013, we offered the following compensation program for our non-employee directors: (a) an annual retainer of \$40,000, payable in cash or shares of our Common Stock at the election of the recipient; (b) an annual stock option grant, vesting ratably over three years, with a grant date fair value of \$45,000; (c) an annual retainer of \$40,000 for the chairman of our board of directors, payable in cash or shares of Common Stock at the election of the recipient; (d) an annual retainer of \$20,000 for the independent lead director; (e) an annual retainer of \$30,000 for the chairman of the audit and finance committee of our board of directors, payable in cash or shares of Common Stock at the election of the chairmen of the compensation committee, payable in cash or shares of Common Stock at the election of the recipient and (g) an annual retainer of \$10,000 for the chairmen of the nominating and corporate governance committee of our board of directors, payable in cash or shares of Common Stock at the election of the recipient.
+In fiscal 2014, the compensation program for our non-employee directors is unchanged from fiscal 2013 other than providing for an annual retainer of \$20,000 for the chairmen of the ad hoc litigation committee, payable in cash or shares of Common Stock at the election of the recipient, in lieu of the annual retainer for the lead independent director position that was eliminated due to the determination that our board chairman is independent under the listing standards of the NYSE MKT.